DinizR/picollo/code/core-modules/README.md

 ## Directory Information

-This directory is used for core-modules which offer a service interface for custom-modules.
+This directory is used for core-modules which offer a foundation interface for custom-modules.